farkmarnum/thaas/README.md

 ## TODOs
-- add some more toms (offline)
+- add some more toms
-- add params to API to specify which type of tom

 ## hom